Problem → Shift → Solution → Framework → Outcome → Risks → Signals → System.

 The 2026 Security Framework includes:

-Asset Security 2026 is now defined by Smart Contract Wallets.
+Institutional Asset Security is now defined by Smart Contract Wallets.
 These aren’t just addresses; they are programmable vaults:

 Technical features provide the framework, but real-world scenarios prove why a human safety net is required to prevent total loss.